lfaucheux/PyLUCCBA/README.md

 •	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder that includes the carbon price scenarios.

 •	The [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields) folder which has two folders.
-The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to the conduct the study of the project: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
+The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to conduct the study of the project: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
 The second folder, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), tautologically states than one tonne of biofuel is produced per tonne of output.

 *NB: in the folders [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) and [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields), note that:*

 •	The csv files contain temporal trajectories (of prices, of quantities, of yields, ...).
 These trajectories can be sparse.
 Indeed, when sparse trajectories with more than one point are provided, say, CO2 prices such as in the scenario *WEO2015-CPS* – see [CO2_prices_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/prices/Exput/CO2_prices_FR.csv) –, the tool automatically retro/intra/extrapolates the values for each year in an exponential way.
-When both retro- and extrapolation are possible, retropolation is favoured and implied using the next period's rate of growth.
+When both retro- and extrapolation are possible, retropolation is favored and implied using the next period's rate of growth.
 Then, if the parameter `polat_repeated_pattern` is set to `True`, extrapolation is performed repeating the entire anterior pattern of growth rates from the last known value.
-If the parameter is set to `False`, the last known value in maintained constant over the project horizon.
+If the parameter is set to `False`, the last known value is maintained constant over the project horizon.
 In the case of sparse trajectories that contain only one value – see *e.g.* [WHEAT_yields_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/WHEAT_yields_FR.csv) –, the dense trajectory is assumed to be flat over the project horizon.

-•	The txt files contain informations related to the trajectories that are stored in csv files.
+•	The txt files contain information related to the trajectories that are stored in csv files.

 <hr>